LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 </figcaption>
 </figure>

-This LSD service allows creators of components files mint LSD-based URLs for their packages, which will automatically become dereferenceable as soon as these packages are published to npm.
+This LSD service allows creators of components files to mint LSD-based URLs for their packages, which will automatically become dereferenceable as soon as these packages are published to npm.
 The LSD service thereby removes the dereferenceability responsibility from package developers that want to use dependency injection via Components.js.